hir06/events-invite-react/README.md

 #Features

 1. This App is responsible for fetching the partner's data from the endpoint
-2. Submitting the best dates to organise partners' summit
+2. Submitting the best dates to organize partners' summit

 # How does it calculate the best date?

 The date you send in for the country should be the starting date of the two-day period where most partners can make it for both days in a row.
 In case of multiple dates with the same number of partners, pick the earlier date.
 If there are no two days in a row when any partners can make it, return null.
+Find more about the processing in utils/eventsHelpers.ts

+## Available Scripts for the project to facilitate the development and deployment in the future

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts for the project to facilitate the development and deployment in the future

 In the project directory, you can run:

 ### `npm start`